Health Insurers Are Still Skimping On Mental Health Coverage

 Kate Berry, a senior vice president at America's Health Insurance Plans, the industry's main trade group, says the real problem is the shortage of behavioral health clinicians.

-Health plans are working very hard to actively recruit providers and offer telemedicine visits in shortage areas, says Berry.
+Health plans are working very hard to actively recruit providers and offer telemedicine visits in areas with shortages, says Berry.
 "But some behavioral health specialists opt not to participate in contracts with providers, simply because they prefer to see patients who are able to pay out of their pocket and may not have the kind of severe needs that other patients have."

 "This is a challenge that no single stakeholder in the health care infrastructure can solve," she adds.

 Carol McDaid, who runs the Parity Implementation Coalition, counters that insurers have been willing and able to solve provider shortages in other fields.
-When, for example, there was a shortage of gerontologists, McDaid says, insurers simply increased the rates, and more doctors joined the networks.
+When, for example, there was a shortage of gerontologists, McDaid says, insurers simply increased the rates and more doctors joined the networks.

 "The plans have the capacity to do this," she says.
 "I just think the will hasn't been there thus far."